sciserver/opensciserver/docs/sciquery/sciquery.rst

 A new SciQuery instance can be added to SciServer by registering it as a service application in RACM.
 As a result, the SciQuery instance will be assigned a ``ServiceID`` token that uniquely identifies it.
-The ServiceID needs to be saved in SciQuery's configuration file as the ``RACM.resourceContext.serviceToken`` parameter (see configuration parameters list below).
+The ServiceID needs to be saved in the SciQuery :ref:`sciquery_rest_api` configuration file as the ``RACM.resourceContext.serviceToken`` parameter (see configuration parameters list below).
-The ServiceID needs to be passed as the ``X-Service-Auth-ID`` entry in request headers each time when SciQuery makes HTTP calls to the RACM, as a mean for authenticating itself.
+The ServiceID needs to be passed as the ``X-Service-Auth-ID`` entry in request headers each time when SciQuery makes HTTP calls to RACM, as a mean for authenticating itself.

-As as service, the main object classes that SciQuery manages are a collection of Resource Contexts known as Relational Database Compute Domains, or ``RDBComputeDomains``.
-Each ``RDBComputeDomain`` is defined as a group of physical databases that are laid out in such a way that a connection from a client to one of them can be used to (when allowed to) run a SQL query able to access resources belonging to another database in the same domain (such as a database table).
+As a service, the main object classes that SciQuery manages are a collection of Resource Contexts known as Relational Database Compute Domains, or ``RDBComputeDomains``.
+Each ``RDBComputeDomain`` is defined as a group of physical databases that are laid out in such a way that a connection from a client to one of them can be used to (when allowed) run a SQL query able to access resources belonging to another database in the same domain (such as a database table).

 The creation of ``RDBComputeDomains`` needs to be carried on by a SciServer admin user by calling the respective endpoint in the